 I think of it like this: even excellent coffee tastes better with the right amount of milk (my opinion, I know, you might disagree.)

 I don't know about you but I sometimes get caught up in the creative flow of producing content and mistakes happen.
 The best way I know to deal with this is to do regular quality checks.
 Because time gives me space to actually see mistakes and the patience to fix them.

 Do your listeners know that you want to hear from them?

 know it seems obvious but we often forget that we need to plant seeds of engagement in our podcasts to let our listeners/potential clients know that we want to hear from them.

 It also helps to tell them what you want them to do.

 A few days ago in the podtube, I listed 7 characterisitcs of strong CTAs.
 I want to keep going with this and share 2 strong real podlife CTA examples.

-From one solopreneur to another, here are some tips for your podcast and podcast accompanying media.
+From one passion led podcaster to another, here are some tips to make the most genuine connections with your podcast and supporting mediums.